syaring/parcel-react-ssr/README.md

 # parcel-react-ssr

 Simple example of how to do server-rendering.
-You will not believe how this is easy!
+You will not believe how easy it is!

 Using: